No-deal Brexit could trigger rise in food prices, says Simon Coveney

 Change to VAT refund scheme could cost 1,000 jobs

 A plan by the Government to limit a VAT refund scheme to purchases above €175 could cost more than 1,000 jobs in the hard-hit retail sector, reports the Sunday Independent.
-That’s according to a new analysis by economist Jim Power, compiled on behalf of an alliance of independent retailers.
+That is according to analysis by economist Jim Power, compiled on behalf of an alliance of independent retailers.

 Gowan Group profits surge

-The group distributes Peugeot, Honda and Opel cars and household appliance brands including Shark, NordMende and Neff.
+The group distributes Peugeot, Honda and Opel cars as well as household appliance brands including Shark, NordMende and Neff.
 It reported earnings before interest, tax and write-offs of €8.9 million for 2019, up 18 per cent, while sales rose 6 per cent to €238 million, newly filed accounts show.